TheNekoMomo/Momos-Token-Changer/README.md

 4. In the Prototype Token Window, click on "Appearance".
 5. Specify your Image Path where you have uploaded a collection of images available to use.
-    - Using ```*``` introduces the wildcard and allows for the feature of the Module to be enabled.
+    - Using ```*``` enables the wildcard.
 6. Enable "Randomize Wildcard Images" under the path.
 This will enable Momo's Token Changer at the bottom of the token window.
     - Here, you're able to specify what image is the default image to be used.
-If left blank, the Module will pick one at random from the specified folder.
+If left blank, foundry will pick one at random from the specified folder.

 <p align="center">
   <img src="https://i.imgur.com/F2jQssC.png" />